DANSI/blynk-server-original/README.md

 + Maximum allowed number of notification queue.
 Queue responsible for processing email, pushes, twits sending.
 Because of performance issue - those queue is processed in separate thread, this is required due to blocking nature of all above operations.
 Usually limit shouldn't be reached

         notifications.queue.limit=10000

++ Number of threads for performing blocking operations - push, twits, emails, db queries.
+Recommended to hold this value low unless you have to perform a lot of blocking operations.

+        blocking.processor.thread.pool.limit=5

 + Period for flushing all user DB to disk.
 In millis